zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 ## Authentication with JWT Token

-When the client authenticates with the API ML, the client receives the JWT token in exchange.
+In Zowe, authentication can be performed via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
+This service is described in more details at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).
+When a client authenticates with the API ML, the client receives the JWT token in exchange.
 This token can be used for further authentication.
 If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by z/OSMF, it is possible to reuse this token within API ML for authentication.

-In Zowe, authentication can be performed via JWT tokens, whereby a token can be provided by a specialized service, which can then be used to provide authentication information.
-This service is described in more details at [Zowe Authentication and Authorization Service](https://github.com/zowe/api-layer/wiki/Zowe-Authentication-and-Authorization-Service).

 This article describes how services in the Zowe API ecosystem are expected to accept and use JWT tokens so that API clients have a stadardized experience.